slowphil/phplist_ynh/README.md

 #### Multi-user support

 Are LDAP and HTTP auth supported?
-No, SSO not implemented at this point (help welcome) Can the app be used by multiple users? yes, provided the admin adds them in.
+HTTP auth mostly working, needs tweaking Can the app be used by multiple users?
+The app is meant to be publicly visible (visitors can access it) so that people can subscribe to your lists
+All users that are given the phplist admin permission (same as the admin user declared at install) are considered superusers in phplist

 #### Supported architectures

 ## Limitations
 Fail2ban not configured yet
-SSO not implemented
 Contact me if you know how to do that.
+SSO mostly working, maybe a bit rough presently.
+Authorized users should be automatically forwarded to the admin page.

 ## Additional information